SAP/curated-resources-for-domain-driven-design/blog/0004-how-to-develop-aggregates.md

 # Aggregates: A Practical Guide for Developers

 Domain-Driven Design (DDD) is a software design discipline that focuses on modeling the domain and its concepts.
 DDD enables developers in creating software that is expressive, maintainable, and aligned with business demands and goals.

 The **aggregate** a is crucial concept in DDD.
-Aggregates are groups of domain objects that belong in one transactional boundary by managing complexity, ensuring consistency, and defining limits in their domain models.
+Aggregates are groups of domain objects that belong in one transactional boundary and underly shared invariants.

 > **Remark:** The code examples are meant as an inspiration and might be neither functional nor complete.

 ## What are Domain-Driven Design Aggregates?

 An aggregate is a pattern in DDD that defines a group of domain objects that belong together and change together.
 An aggregate has the following characteristics:

 - It has a **root entity**, which is the main entry point to access the aggregate.
 The root entity is responsible for enforcing the business rules and invariants of the aggregate.
 - It has one or more **entities** and **value objects** that represent the concepts and behaviors of the domain.
 Entities are objects that have a unique identity and a lifecycle, while value objects are immutable objects that represent attributes or measurements.
 - It has a **boundary**, which defines what is inside and outside of the aggregate.
 The boundary also determines the scope of consistency and transactions for the aggregate.
 - It has an **identity**, which is usually derived from the root entity.
 The identity allows the aggregate to be referenced and manipulated by other aggregates or services.

 An example of an aggregate is an order and its line items.
 The order is the root entity, which has an identity (order number), a state (status, total amount, etc.), and a behavior (place, cancel, ship, etc.).
 The line items are value objects, which represent the products and quantities ordered.
 The order and its line items form an aggregate, which has a boundary that separates it from other aggregates (such as customers or products).
 The order aggregate ensures that the business rules and invariants are satisfied, such as:

 - An order cannot have zero or negative line items.
 - An order cannot be shipped if it is canceled or unpaid.